martingehrke/events_wallpaper/README.md

 * random | list of random image URLs in case there is no match
 * events | list of dates in YYYYMMDD format with a space then a URL
 * crontab.example | edit this to add the right path to change and load with crontab ./crontab.example
+* IFKEYS | put as many ifttt maker api keys as you like, each on its own line, allows to change multiple devices
+* yearly | not used yet, but can will be used for yearly dates like July 4th or Birthdays

 change runs once a day and matches a line in the events file. it then posts the url to IFTTT which will update the background of your cellphone.